Explore Ways to Make an Impact

 Social Media Content

-This calendar includes sample social media posts that you can use each day during April.
+This calendar includes sample social media posts you can use daily during April.

 Share your posts and activities with us by tagging us on Facebook @PreventGeorgia or Instagram @PreventChildAbuseGA!
-Remember to use this year’s theme #GrowingBetterTogether.
+Remember to use this year’s theme #BuildingaHopefulFuture.

 Social Media